binxio/blog-cron-supervisor-docker/README.md

 In this example I'm running a PHP website and a application specific cron job in my container.
 The website is found under src.
 The crontab file is found at cron.d/myapp.

-The website and cron services are started with [Supervisor](http://supervisord.org/), since I want my container to fail when either service fails.
+The website and cron services are started with [Supervisor](http://supervisord.org/), since I want my container to fail when any service fails.
 Supervisor is configured to start cron and save the current environment for cron jobs:

 ```ini
 [program:cron]